derivative-maker/derivative-maker/docker/README.md

 * `--tag master` is possible and builds directly from master branch
 * Multiple custom commands can be chained with `&&` or `;`
 * Using end of options `--` is recommended
-* If both paths aren't passed with `--name` then defaults apply